 You can use any kind of fruit jam, marmalade or preserves, but here are some of the best jams for tarts:

 - blueberry jam

 - orange marmalade

-When they are finished baking, remove them from the tins and finish them off with a dusting of powdered sugar and a fresh cherry.
-It just gives the presentation something extra!
+When they are finished baking, allow them to cool completely.
+Then remove them from the tins and finish them off with a dusting of powdered sugar and a fresh cherry.
+It just gives the presentation a little something extra!

-I also like to serve this with homemade whipped cream.
-You can also add a little cherry liqueur to your homemade whipped cream for an adult dessert!
+I like to serve this with homemade whipped cream.
+You can also add a tablespoon of cherry liqueur, called Kirsch, to your homemade whipped cream for an adult dessert!

-If you tightly wrap your tart in foil and leave it out on the counter top your Bakewell Tart will last 2-3 days.
+If you tightly wrap your tart in foil and leave it out on the countertop your Bakewell Tarts will last 2-3 days.